ultimaweapon/tsuki/README.md

 - `__name` metavalue must be UTF-8 string.
 - `__tostring` metamethod must return a UTF-8 string.
 - Float to string conversion does not truncate precision (Lua limit to 14 digits by default).
+- Float literal does not accept hexadecimal format.
+- U+000B VERTICAL TAB is not considered as a whitespace.
 - C locale is ignored (once `libc` has been completely removed).

 ### Standard library